Rajasthan crisis: Speaker CP Joshi withdraws plea against High Court order minutes before SC hearing

 Before the political crisis erupted, the Congress had the backing of 125 MLAs in the 200-member Rajasthan Assembly, including 107 of its own legislators.
 As many as 13 Independents and five MLAs from other parties support it.
 The majority mark in the Rajasthan Assembly is 101.
 The BJP has 72 legislators and has the support of three Rashtriya Loktantrik Party MLAs.

-Adding more trouble for the Congress, Mayawati’s Bahujan Samaj Party on Sunday issued a whip to six of its MLAs directing them to vote against Congress in case of a no-confidence motion.
+Adding more trouble for the Congress, Mayawati’s Bahujan Samaj Party on Sunday issued a whip to six of its MLAs – who are now in the Congress – directing them to vote against Chief Minister Gehlot’s party in case of a no-confidence motion.